Operating at the crossroads of technology, innovation, and the arts, we support impact-driven organisations and businesses to thrive.

 Born and raised in Tunisia, Safa has made homes in Syria, Mauritania, France, and at one point, Michigan.
 She is also the founder of Khyoott, a unique embroidery business that uses traditional techniques to create modern art pieces.

-Previously, she worked with Hivos and GFA Consulting Group, supporting entrepreneurs tackling big challenges—green innovation, migrant-led businesses, job creation, and community-driven spaces.
+Previously, she worked with Hivos and GFA Consulting Group, where she supported entrepreneurs tackling big challenges, such as green innovation, migrant-led businesses, job creation, and community-driven spaces.
 She is also the co-founder of Noss e Noss, a collective for and by Dutch-Egyptian women that explores bicultural identity through word, image, and sound.

-Farah holds a BA in Arabic Studies and an MA in Middle Eastern Studies from the University of Amsterdam.
-She splits her time between Cairo, Amsterdam, and, more recently, Khobar—three cities that keep her inspired and always on the move.
+Farah splits her time between Cairo, Amsterdam, and, more recently, Dubai: three cities that keep her inspired and always on the move.

 Nada Beshir